PyPSA/pypsa-eur/doc/supply_demand.rst

 CaCO_3 → CaO + CO_2
 $$

-Additionally, CO$_2$ is emitted from the combustion of fossil fuels to provide process heat.
+Additionally, CO $_2$ is emitted from the combustion of fossil fuels to provide process heat.
 Thereby, cement constitutes the biggest source of industry process emissions in Europe.

 Cement process emissions can be captured assuming a capture rate of 90%.
 Whether emissions are captured is decided by the model taking into account the capital costs of carbon capture modules.
 The electricity and heat demand of process emission carbon capture is currently ignored.
 For net-zero emission scenarios, the remaining process emissions need to be compensated by negative emissions.